• Destination Information

 The Islands Must-See’s

-Motagne Pelée: The volcano Motagne Pelée is at 1.397 Meters, the highest point on the island.
+Montagne Pelée: The volcano Montagne Pelée is at 1.397 Meters, the highest point on the island.
 Since the last eruption period between 1929 and 1932, the volcano is inactive and a popular hiking destination.

 Strand Saint-Anne: When you picture a dreamy Caribbean beach, this is exactly what you would imagine; Palm trees, white beaches, coconuts and cocktails.